jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (d) Any other offence against this Act or any other enactment that is specified as an infringement offence against this Act (other than an offence that carries a penalty of imprisonment or mandatory disqualification from holding or obtaining a driver licence):
   - **Invalid carriage**
   - **Land transport** means transport on land by any means and the infrastructure facilitating such transport; and includes rail, surface-effect vehicles, and harbour ferries
-  - **Land transport documents** means licences, permits, approvals, authorisations, exemptions, certificates, and similar documents issued under the Transport Act 1962, the Road User Charges Act 1977, the Transport (Vehicle and Driver Registration and Licensing) Act 1986, the Government Roading Powers Act 1989, the Transport Services Licensing Act 1989, or this Act
+  - **Land transport documents** means licences, permits, approvals, authorisations, exemptions, certificates, and similar documents issued under the Transport Act 1962, the Road User Charges Act 1977, the Transport (Vehicle and Driver Registration and Licensing) Act 1986, the Government Roading Powers Act 1989, or this Act
   - **Land Transport Register** includes—
     (a) Registers kept under this Act, the Railways Act 2005, ; and (b) Other information and records relating to vehicle and operator licensing kept by the Agency: